Images#

 • Extraction types:

-Only concept extraction is supported for images.
-Use LLM with role "extractor_vision" or "reasoner_vision" to extract concepts from images.
+Only document-level concept extraction is supported for images.
+Use LLM with role "extractor_vision", "reasoner_vision", "extractor_multimodal", or "reasoner_multimodal" to extract concepts from images.

 Example: